Orange County, California Superior Court

-The Superior Court of California, County of Orange, also known as the Orange County Superior Court or Orange Superior Court, is the California superior court with jurisdiction over Orange County.
+The Superior Court of California, County of Orange, also known as the Orange County Superior Court, is the California superior court with jurisdiction over Orange County.

 History

 Orange County was partitioned from Los Angeles County in 1889.
 An earlier attempt to partition what would have been Anaheim County (with its county seat at Anaheim) had failed in the State Senate after passing the Assembly in 1870.
 The name "Orange County" was coined in 1872, and additional attempts to partition the new county failed in 1876 (as "Santa Ana County") and 1881 (as "Orange County"); each of these early attempts fixed the northern border at the San Gabriel River, leaving Anaheim as a logical county seat, as it would be in the center.

 The city of Santa Ana was laid out by William H. Spurgeon in December 1870 and its fortunes were boosted when the Southern Pacific Railroad arrived in 1877.
 The bill to create Orange County had, as a last-minute compromise, shifted the northern border to Coyote Creek instead, putting Santa Ana in the middle of the new county, which generated considerable antipathy from the citizens of Anaheim.
 Nevertheless, a majority of the citizens of the new Orange County first voted to divide themselves from Los Angeles County on June 4, 1889, then selected Santa Ana as the county seat (over Orange) on July 17 of the same year.
 The first session of court was held by Judge J.W.
 Towner on August 1, 1889, in the rented (and now-demolished) Congdon Building at 3021/2 E Fourth Street.
 Judge Towner was succeeded by J.W.
 Ballard, who presided over the superior court from 1897 to 1903, and Z.B.
 West, who succeeded Ballard in 1903.